 The Internet of Things (IoT) ecosystem is growing at a breathtaking pace.
 Intel expects there to be 200 billion connected devices by 2020, amounting to around 26 smart objects for every human being on the planet.
-However, despite this overwhelming presence of IoT in almost every aspect of life and the outstanding opportunities it offers to businesses, many people are confused by the term itself as well as the basic components required to establish a reliable architecture for IoT deployments and applications.
+However, despite this overwhelming presence of IoT in almost every aspect of life and the outstanding opportunities it offers to businesses, many people are confused by the term itself as well as basic building blocks of IoT – the components required to establish a reliable architecture for IoT deployments and applications.

 From the technological perspective, the Internet of Things is a network of uniquely identifiable objects (or “things”) that are capable of communicating with each other through some kind of connectivity without any human interaction.
-Let’s clarify exactly what things are needed to build this interconnected environment and empower physical entities with digital intelligence.
+Let’s clarify exactly what are the building blocks of IoT and what things are needed to create this interconnected environment and empower physical entities with digital intelligence.

-As IoT systems are very diverse in terms of industry-specific use cases, there’s no iconic IoT architecture that can fully address all possible applications.
-The most widely used IoT architecture contains three layers:
+As IoT platform building blocks are very diverse in terms of industry-specific use cases, there’s no iconic IoT architecture that can fully address all possible applications.
+The most widely used technical building blocks of IoT architecture contain three layers:

-- The perception layer, the purpose of which is to interact with the physical world via IoT devices augmented with sensors and actuators
+- The perception layer, the purpose of which is to interact with the physical world via basic building blocks of IoT devices augmented with sensors and actuators

 - The network layer, which is intended to conduct superficial analysis of data captured by sensors using IoT gateways and transmit that data to a server for further processing over specific communication protocols